Project: Canvas Pilot

 Project Details

-Academic Technologies is dedicated to providing the best teaching and learning environment for our campus.
+Academic and Emerging Technologies is dedicated to providing the best teaching and learning environment for our campus.
 Our team explores digital academic technologies and leads efforts to innovate within our campus community.
-In May 2024, acting Provost Neva Specht tasked Academic Technologies with conducting a Canvas LMS pilot program in spring 2025.
+In May 2024, acting Provost Neva Specht tasked Academic and Emerging Technologies with conducting a Canvas LMS pilot program in spring 2025.

-Faculty participating in the pilot received comprehensive support from the Academic Tech team to ensure a smooth transition to Canvas and address questions.
+Faculty participating in the pilot received comprehensive support from the Academic and Emerging Technologies team to ensure a smooth transition to Canvas and address questions.
 Faculty had ongoing access to meetings with their academic technologists, either one-on-one or in small groups, to ask questions and provide feedback.
 Additionally, faculty had the option to attend training sessions provided by the Canvas team.

 As part of our pilot/LMS review, we: